The History of the Hasso Plattner Institute and its Founder

 - Launch of the English-language Master's degree program in Software Systems Engineering in winter semester 2022/23

-- More than 1 million users work with the digital learning platform HPI School Cloud developed at HPI
+- More than one million users work with the digital learning platform HPI School Cloud developed at HPI.

-- The HPI Academy celebrates its 10th birthday
+- The HPI Academy celebrates its tenth birthday.

-- HPI and New York's Mount Sinai University Hospital establish a new a new digital health research institute in New York
+- HPI and New York's Mount Sinai University Hospital establish a new digital health research institute in New York.

-- Establishment of the non-profit Hasso Plattner Foundation for Software Systems Engineering in December
+- In December, the charitable Hasso Plattner Foundation for Software Systems Engineering is established.

 - Launch of studies in rented rooms at the Potsdam airship port in October

-Prof. Dr. Tobias Friedrich, Prof. Dr. Ralf Herbrich und Dr. Marcus Kölling
+Prof. Dr. Tobias Friedrich, Prof. Dr. Ralf Herbrich, Dr. Marcus Kölling

 2004 – 2023